Davos Seaworth: A Feast for Crows and A Dance With Dragons

-After being abandoned by the Lyseni sellsail Salladhor Saan, the escortless Davos manages to arrive at White Harbor after a much troubled journey via Sisterton, and discovers that the Manderlys are hosting three members of House Frey, who previously betrayed House Stark at the Red Wedding and massacred unarmed northmen loyal to Robb Stark, including Lord Wyman's younger son Ser Wendel Manderly.
-Alone and disadvantaged, Davos nevertheless claims the North should support Stannis as he will give them vengeance, but is imprisoned by Wyman, who has betrothed his granddaughters to Freys, including one of those present.
-Wyman then sends word to King's Landing that he has executed Davos as a show of fealty, but in reality executed a criminal vaguely resembling Davos.
+Davos is sent to White Harbor to persuade Lord Wyman Manderly, the wealthiest and second most powerful Northern lord, to support Stannis's war effort.
+After being abandoned by the Lyseni sellsail Salladhor Saan, the escortless Davos manages to arrive at White Harbor after a much-troubled journey via Sisterton, and discovers that the Manderlys are hosting three members of House Frey, who previously betrayed House Stark at the Red Wedding and massacred unarmed Northmen loyal to Robb Stark, including Lord Wyman's younger son, Ser Wendel Manderly.
+Alone and disadvantaged, Davos nevertheless claims the North should support Stannis, as he will give them vengeance, but is imprisoned by Wyman, who has betrothed his granddaughters to Freys, including one of those present.
+Wyman then sends word to King's Landing that he has executed Davos as a show of fealty, but in reality has executed a criminal who vaguely resembles Davos.
 Davos is kept imprisoned in the Wolf's Den but treated well, and is later released and taken to meet with Wyman in secrecy by Robett Glover, who is also Wyman's secret guest.
-Wyman apologizes to Davos for the earlier reception and explains that he cannot publicly defy the Lannisters while his only surviving son and heir Ser Wylis is a captive at Harrenhal, but the fake execution has worked and Wylis is being returned home.
-Wyman implies he plans to murder the three Freys, and reveals that many of the other Northern lords also wish to overthrow House Bolton, who has assumed control of the North after betraying House Stark, but dare not openly defy the Boltons unless a legitimate Stark heir can be found.
+Wyman apologizes to Davos for the earlier reception and explains that he cannot publicly defy the Lannisters while his only surviving son and heir, Ser Wylis, is a captive at Harrenhal.
+Still, the fake execution has worked, and Wylis is being returned home.
+Wyman implies he plans to murder the three Freys, and reveals that many of the other Northern lords also wish to overthrow House Bolton, which has assumed control of the North after betraying House Stark, but dare not openly defy the Boltons unless a legitimate Stark heir can be found.
 Wyman also reveals to Davos that he has been harboring Wex Pyke, Theon Greyjoy's mute squire, who is a hidden witness to Ramsay Snow's sacking of Winterfell and secretly followed the fleeing Rickon Stark and Osha, and points out that Rickon is on the fabled cannibal island of Skagos.
-Wyman then tells Davos if he can successfully retrieve Rickon from Skagos, House Manderly will support Stannis' campaign.
+Wyman then tells Davos that if he can successfully retrieve Rickon from Skagos, House Manderly will support Stannis' campaign.